sqrDAO/sqrDAO-AI-Agent/README.md

 ### Manual Group Management
 Authorized members can manage groups using the following commands:
 - `/list_groups` - View all tracked groups

+### Group Chat Interaction
+- In group and supergroup chats, the bot ignores all messages unless explicitly mentioned using `@botusername` or a direct text mention.
+- This ensures the bot responds only to relevant messages and avoids unwanted noise.

 ## Mass Messaging